Chiranjeevikola/BrainTumorYOLO/README.md

 To address these challenges, an automated brain tumor detection and segmentation system has been developed using some of the most advanced deep learning-based object detection algorithms.
 This system employs transfer learning techniques for detecting malignant tumors, such as glioblastoma, through MRI scans.

 The cutting-edge object detection framework, YOLO (You Only Look Once), is utilized to identify and classify brain tumors through a deep learning approach.
-YOLOv4, a novel deep learning technique for object detection, offers reduced computational requirements compared to other models while
+YOLOv4, a novel deep learning technique for object detection, offers reduced computational requirements compared to other models.